What is Lumbago (acute lumbago)?

 - Compensatory tension in the neck and shoulders

-This holistic approach is key to successful natural treatment.
-Our hemp-based formulations at H4H Naturals take these connections into account through synergistic combinations of active ingredients.
+This holistic view is key to successful natural treatment.
+Our hemp-based formulations at H4H Naturals take these connections into account through synergistic active ingredient combinations.

-Proper symptom assessment is the first step toward successful treatment.
-In the next section, I'll explain the most common causes and risk factors so you understand why your back is acting up and how you can prevent future episodes.
+Correct symptom assessment is the first step to successful treatment.
+In the next section, I will explain the most common causes and risk factors so that you understand why your back "acted up" and how you can prevent future episodes.

-You may be wondering, "Why does it happen to me?"
+You might be asking yourself, "Why me of all people?"
 I hear this question daily in my consultations at H4H Naturals.
-The answer is complex but understandable: A lumbago is rarely the result of a single movement, but usually the culmination of a longer development.
+The answer is complex but understandable: a lumbago is rarely the result of a single movement, but rather the culmination of a longer development.

 The most common main triggers